How to Make Soy Candles Like a Pro!

 If you want to add candle dye, click here.

-Step 2: The making of the soy candle.
+Step 2: The making of the soy wax candle.

-Melt soy wax slowly at a low heat, stir to help it melt.
+Melt the wax slowly at a low heat, stir to help it melt.
+Heat up to 70° degrees celsius.

 Set up your making area, lay down clean newspaper to catch any spills.